Dust and gas emission from cometary nuclei: the case of comet 67P/Churyumov-Gerasimenko: Results for comet 67P/Churyumov-Gerasimenko

 \subsection{Coriolis effect}

+The Coriolis effect is exemplified for a single gas emitting source in Fig.~\ref{fig:singlejet}, which shows that localized gas sources lead to more curved dust trajectories.
+On the other hand, a homogeneous distribution of gas emitters on the surface leads to a further acceleration of deflected particles and to a longer lasting acceleration, as seen in Fig.~\ref{fig:Apr22} by the decreased jet curvature in the lower panel (homogeneous distribution of gas sources, corresponding gas coma depicted in Fig.~\ref{fig:gasdensitymap}b) for the same value of $\alpha$.

-Curved trajectories are clearly discernible in the NAVCAM images from May 3 and 12, 2015, see Fig.~\ref{fig:May12}.
-A comparison with computed dust trajectories leads to an estimate of the velocity $3-4$~m/s by the curvature of the trajectory (Eq.~(\ref{eq:rcor})), in agreement with the velocities seen along the trajectories for the cases of initial dust velocities in the range of $1-2$~m/s (right column of Fig.~\ref{fig:May12}).
-The velocities are in agreement with GIADA measurements at $r\sim$~25~km reported by \cite{Fulle2015}.
-The Coriolis effect puts strong constraints on the initial dust velocity.
-For the zero-velocity case the slow speed of the dust at lift-off leads to a hovering of dust above the surface and a large sidewards drift due to the Coriolis force.
-With an increase in gas-density a faster velocity gain is possible, but the dust then follows essentially the gas distribution and the curvature and collimation effect discussed next are both absent (Fig.~\ref{fig:May12}, lower right panel). }
+Curved trajectories are clearly discernible in the OSIRIS image from Apr 22, 2015, see Fig.~\ref{fig:Apr22}.
+A comparison with computed dust trajectories leads to an estimate of the velocity $3-4$~m/s by the curvature of the trajectory (Eq.~(\ref{eq:rcor})), in line with GIADA measurements at $r\sim$~25~km \cite{Fulle2015} up to Jan 2015.
+The Coriolis effect puts strong constraints on the initial acceleration.
+A slow onset of dust-gas interactions ($\alpha=4$, Fig.~\ref{fig:Apr22}) leads to a large sidewards drift due to the Coriolis force and redistributes material on the comet by back fall \cite{Kramer2015,Kramer2015b}.
+With an increase in gas-dust interaction a faster velocity gain is possible and for $\alpha=16$ the observed bending closely resembles the simulation ($\alpha=16$, Fig.~\ref{fig:Apr22}).
+Due to the high gas velocity ($540$~m/s) compared to the dust velocity ($< 10$~m/s), the bending of the gas flux due to the rotation of the nucleus is negligible in the innermost coma ($<20$~km).